toutpt/ZopeSkel/zopeskel/localcommands/README.txt

     serve        Serve the described application
     setup-app    Setup an application, given a config file

-Now create an archetype project as described above, cd to the project folder and check the available commands::
+Now create a plone project as described above, cd to the project folder and check the available commands::

   $ cd myproject